The Business Trial Group handles employment litigation for both businesses and individuals on a contingency-fee basis.

 - The employer did not pay a significant portion of the employee’s salary without lawful justification.

-- The employer, without just cause, failed to administer the agreed-upon benefits, or has terminated the benefits during the course of employment.
+- The employer, without just cause, failed to administer the agreed-upon benefits, or terminated the benefits during the course of employment.

 - The employer promised commissions to the employee but failed to pay them out.